mehulagg/gitlab/doc/ci/multi_project_pipelines.md

 number of upstream pipeline subscriptions is 2 by default, for both the upstream and downstream projects.
 This [application limit](../administration/instance_limits.md#number-of-cicd-subscriptions-to-a-project) can be changed on self-managed instances by a GitLab administrator.

-## Security note about downstream private projects
+## Downstream private projects confidentiality concern

-When triggering a pipeline in a downstream private project, the name of the project and the status of the pipeline will be visible from the upstream project's pipelines page.
+If you trigger a pipeline in a downstream private project, the name of the project and the status of the pipeline is visible in the upstream project's pipelines page.

 If you have a public project that can trigger downstream pipelines in a private project, make sure to check that there are no confidentiality problems.